 Steam treating is a secondary operation.
-In the powder metallurgy process, secondary operations are any additional operations that take place after sintering with the goal of adding functions or features.
+In the powder metallurgy process, this means it occurs after sintering to add function or improve performance.
 A steam treatment operation modifies sintered parts by adding a thin, controlled, tightly adherent oxide layer to the surface.

 A component steam-treat operation can be completed as a batch or continuous process.
 The process used depends on the furnace.
 While each furnace has its own key points and cycle processes, the end result is still the same: